dofy/learn-vim/file-three.md

 And paste it under this line.
 Cut foo and paste before bar, looks like the next line.
 Cut and paste before foo bar.
-Find all of foo and replace to test.

 ```